 In the United States, there are dozens of laws at the federal, state and local levels that offer protections and rewards for whistleblowers.
-This complex legal framework is the leading influence on whistleblower laws around the globe, which continue to rise in adoption and popularity, and a recent OECD report confirms its success.
-In December 2020, the OECD Working Group released its Phase 4 Report on the state of international anti-corruption and anti-bribery enforcement, complimenting the success of U.S. laws and stating that these laws have been successful at cutting down corruption.
+This complex legal framework is the leading influence on whistleblower laws around the globe, which continue to rise in adoption and popularity.
+A recent OECD report confirms its success: in December 2020, the OECD Working Group released its Phase 4 Report on the state of international anti-corruption and anti-bribery enforcement, complimenting the success of U.S. laws and stating that these laws have been successful at cutting down corruption.

 Below are five key elements of the most successful U.S. laws.